AI benchmark for personal computers

 The large language model tests

-The LLM tests in MLPerf Client v0.5 make use of the Llama 2 7B large language model (LLM) from Meta.
-Large language models like this one are one of the most exciting forms of generative AI available today.
+The LLM tests in MLPerf Client v1.5 make use of several different language models.
+Large language models are one of the most exciting forms of generative AI available today.
 LLMs are capable of performing a wide range of tasks based on natural-language interactions.
 The working group chose to focus its efforts on LLMs because there are many promising use cases for running LLMs locally on client systems, from chat interactions to AI agents, personal information management, and more.

 For more information on how the benchmark works, please see the Q&A section below.